involvera/white-paper/README.md

 </p>

 About the currency:
-  - It is **ephemeral** and has a **full life cycle** of **1,459 days** (4 years).
+  - It is **ephemeral** and has a **full life cycle** of **486.3 days** (16 months).
-    - For example, the coins generated on day 0 of the cycle will **gradually depreciate** each day **by 1/1,459** of their value **until day 1,459**.
+    - For example, the coins generated on hour 0 will **gradually depreciate** each 8 hours **by 1/1,459** of their value **until day 486**.
 They will then no longer have any value and will therefore no longer be exchangeable (removed from the economy).

   - Each coin will be divisible into **100 million fragments** (like Bitcoin).

-  - The economy generates **100,000 new coins** every day at 2 AM (UTC) and then are redistributed to the community's members.
+  - The economy generates **100,000 new coins** every 8 hours and then are redistributed to the community's members.
     - **100%** of the coins generated are **redistributed to the community** in Involvera v1.0.
-    - Eventually when the currency becomes decentralized this percentage will decrease to about 70%, as a compensation of 30% will be given to the miners securing the network.
+    - Eventually when the currency becomes decentralized this percentage will decrease to compensate the validators securing the network.

 <br />